The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Integration by Parts

-Note that, e.g., for $E=\id$ we get $3|B_{3}|=9|B_{3}|-2|S_{2}|$, i.e., the well-known result $|S_{2}|=3|B_{3}|$. \end{ex} Finally, we address the prototype example for geometries with non-curved faces.
+Finally, we address the prototype example for geometries with non-curved faces.
 The example deals with the geometric setting and the subsequent lemma proves the integration by parts formula in this geometry.
-The remarkable fact is that no curvature term appears and, thus, the Gaffney estimate becomes a mere equality. \begin{ex}[Unit cube] Let $\om=Q \coloneqq (0,1)^{3}\subset\rt$ be the unit cube with boundary and faces
+The remarkable fact is that no curvature term appears and, thus, the Gaffney estimate becomes a mere equality.